 Advancing such an integrated approach to the study of EU law is especially critical in the light of the recent adoption by the UN General Assembly of the 2030 Agenda for Sustainable Development (Res.
 70/1), whose 17 Sustainable Development Goals and 169 targets will represent the constant reference point for the design and implementation of the module.
 As the European Union moves towards the implementation of the Agenda, a process in which it intends to act as a ‘frontrunner’ (COM(2016) 739 final, p.
 3), EU legal studies need to incorporate the Goals into their core activities, using them as both a research blueprint and a tool to promote knowledge and foster debate around legal solutions for sustainable development.

-Against this background, the EULawSD module will not only provide students with notions about the emergence and evolution of the principle of SD in international and EU law, but will also specifically analyse EU internal and external policies through the lens of the SDGs and the wider post-2015 framework.
-In doing so, it will bridge the gap between theory and practice by: (i) discussing concrete sustainability-related cases and issues in class; (ii) engaging with experts and practitioners through open roundtable discussions; and (iii) launching a dedicated website, as well as a series of webinars that will facilitate the dissemination of teaching activities and promote dialogue with civil society, in collaboration with the Mediterranean branch of the UN Sustainable Development Solutions Network (SDSN) hosted at the University of Siena.
+Against this background, the EULawSD module does not only provide students with notions about the emergence and evolution of the principle of SD in international and EU law, but specifically analyses EU internal and external policies through the lens of the SDGs and the wider post-2015 framework.
+In doing so, it bridges the gap between theory and practice by: (i) discussing concrete sustainability-related cases and issues in class; (ii) engaging with experts and practitioners through open roundtable discussions; and (iii) launching a dedicated website, as well as a series of webinars that will facilitate the dissemination of teaching activities and promote dialogue with civil society, in collaboration with the Mediterranean branch of the UN Sustainable Development Solutions Network (SDSN) hosted at the University of Siena.